JulianGroshaupt/privacy-embed/README.md

    - YouTube:
      `[privacy-embed_youtube title="Title of embed" youtube_link="https://www.youtube.com/watch?v=kV9sNmujCPk"]`

 \* You can get the Spotify URI by clicking \"Share\" on the Spotify page of any artist, album or track and then selecting \"Copy Spotify URI\".
+Getting the Spotify URL for a podcast episode requires a bit more steps: Click "Share" on the corresponding Spotify page and select "Copy episode link".
+From the copied link you now have to extract the part after ".../episode/" up to (excluding) the next question mark.
+Your Spotify URL is now composed of: `spotify:episode:extracted-part`.
+For podcasts (shows) you have to click "Share" on the corresponding Spotify page and select "Copy show link" nad extract the part after ".../show/" up to (excluding) the next question mark.
+Your Spotify URL is now composed of: `spotify:show:extracted-part`.

 ## license